Accuracy vs Speed

 Turns out, they had the wrong guy.
 So who cares?
 That guy cared a lot.
 In minutes he was swarmed with hate messages from hundreds of people assuming that CNN was right.
 His name and picture will forever be tied to the bombings online even after CNN retracted the story.

 Another example is when several news organizations mistakenly reported that Congresswoman Gabriel Giffords was killed in the Tucson, AZ attack.
 HBO’s “The Newsroom” used the event as the topic for one of their episodes.
 This is one of those shows I’m always asked about because viewers wonder how realistic “The Newsroom” is.
 Though there are some things I would change with the show to make it more authentic, it actually does a pretty good job of representing what happens in a newsroom.
-I suggest you watch this clip of the show to get a feel for what happens during big breaking news situations.

 Right now in the broadcast news world, breaking news is the biggest driver to boost ratings.
 Though some shops still focus their brand on storytelling, many switched to breaking news because it’s more immediate.
 With the rise in push notifications, social media, and news apps, it’s now more important to be fast with breaking news.
 But that can be difficult when you don’t have a press release or web story to write around.